klux21/callback_printf/README.txt

 That's not a big deal for most people except for the ones who make money out of wars and things that are usually pretty nasty.
 I don't expect anything good in return of supporting those people for free any longer.
-Of course the new license should't be a big problem for most people but an advantage.
+Of course the new license shouldn't be a big problem for most people but an advantage.
 It is much more permissive if it comes to commercial usage than the GPL.
 Despite of that it's for sure a good idea to use the software legally only by caring the conditions of the license.